maks/pT-tinygo/Readme.md

 See docs/example.code-workspace for an example of how to run in VSCode under openocd+gdb via a picoprobe instead of needing to constantly flash a uf2 manually via mounting as usbdrive.

-Use normal `F5` to build and debug in VSCode.
+Use normal `F5` to build and run under the debugger the default `main.go` in VSCode.

 ## Required tinygo dependencies